 Reflection by Lisa Connor

-Lisa Connor is the mother of five children, 4th grade through college.
-She married her husband, Mike 22 years ago.
-She leads a class of second graders through Catechesis of the Good Shepherd and works on enrollment at her parish school to help bring Catholic education to more children.
-When she’s not shuttling kids, cooking large meals or participating in family activities, she can be found reading, gardening or snapping photos.
+Lisa Connor is the mother of five children, ages 11-20.
+She has been married to her husband, Mike, for 24 years.
+She works on enrollment at her parish school to help bring Catholic education to more children.
+When she's not shuttling kids, cooking large meals or participating in family activities, she can be found reading a book or gardening.

 Receive CatholicMom.com newsletters in your inbox, including the Daily Gospel Reflection each morning!